ibees-consulting/website-1/_pages/terradoocloud.md

   Luckely, it's designed with MVC web server patron and it has a powerfull ORM with a great database together.

-  So, ideally could be possible split in microservices Odoo itself.
+  So, ideally could be possible split into microservices Odoo itself.
 But, it isn't the main goal of this project.

   However, OpenERP/Odoo need other services to delivery cloud applications nowdays that could be integrate easily together.